-At Memorial Sloan Kettering, it’s one of our priorities to continue to check in with you once your active treatments are over.
-We want to be sure you’re healing well and managing any side effects of your treatment.
-We also need to watch for any signs that your cancer is back (called recurrence).
+At Memorial Sloan Kettering, one of our priorities is to continue to check in with you once your active treatments are over.
+We want to be sure that you’re healing well and managing any side effects of your treatment.
+We also need to watch for any signs that the cancer has come back.
+This is called recurrence.
 We offer comprehensive follow-up care for people who’ve been treated here as part of our institution-wide Survivorship Initiative.

 You’ll be cared for by a nurse practitioner (NP) who specializes in colon cancer survivorship.
-He or she will monitor you for signs of cancer recurrence.
-Your NP will also focus on identifying, preventing, and controlling any long-term and late effects (side effects that arise long after your treatment is over).
+They will monitor you for signs of cancer recurrence.
+Your NP will also focus on identifying, preventing, and controlling any long-term or late effects (side effects that come up long after your treatment is over).

 During a survivorship follow-up visit, your NP will: